mchandra/particle_integration/README.md

 ## Overview

-**fields.py** contains the finite difference EM solver for rectangular grids with uniform cell shapes and **interpolator.py** contains the function for bilinear interpolation.
+**fields.py** contains the finite difference EM solver for rectangular grids with uniform cell shapes and **interpolator.py** contains the function for bilinear interpolation. **field_diagnostics.py** and **interpolator_diagnostics.py** both use fdtd solver and bilinear interpolation function effectively to perform unit tests to validate the solvers.

 Users can edit **field_diagnostics.py**, **interpolator_diagnostics.py** and **params.py** to run the following tests/tasks:

 > **Note:**
 > -  Input parameters for the both **field_diagnostics.py** and **interpolator_diagnostics.py**  collectively can be edited in **params.py**.